sloba-byte/ergogen_howto/README.md

 2. 1 cutout square 1mm wide goes deep down
 3. 1 cutout square 90 degrees, 1.8mm wide, leave thin 'bridge' for wire to cross and seperate from wire bellow.

-Then these are combine in "Case:" by add 1, subtract 2, subtract 3.
+Then these are combine in "Cases:" by add 1, subtract 2, subtract 3.

 For test to see if dimension are good: